anbhanji/anbhanji/README.md

 - 👋 Hi, I’m @anbhanji
 - 👀 I’m interested in digital health technology and how we can better our heatlh system
 - 🌱 I’m currently learning python
-- 📫 How to reach me - aleem@bhanji.org
 - 😄 Pronouns: he/him